yennhi95zz/yennhi95zz/README.md

 # <img src="https://user-images.githubusercontent.com/88694623/222451106-a0f59462-15e7-47e3-95de-eaa020871493.png" width="30" height="30"> My Latest Medium Articles

+- Credit Card Fraud Detection: A Hands-On Project

+  *How can we minimize the risk?
+Although there are various techniques to decrease losses and prevent fraud, I will guide you through my approach and share my discoveries* [READ MORE](https://medium.com/@yennhi95zz/credit-card-fraud-detection-a-hands-on-project-760cad61b1da)

+- From Customer Service to Data Analyst: My Journey and Tips for Beginners

+  *In this article, I will highlight the key steps I took to enter the world of data, the resources I utilized, and the lessons I learned along the way* [READ MORE](https://medium.com/@yennhi95zz/from-customer-service-to-data-analyst-my-journey-and-tips-for-beginners-ec590eb51efd)

+- Google’s Free Must-Take Courses for Your Machine Learning Journey in 2023

+  *Top free courses offered by Google in 2023, designed to provide a solid foundation for beginners in data science and machine learning* [READ MORE](https://medium.com/@yennhi95zz/googles-free-must-take-courses-for-your-machine-learning-journey-in-2023-89d22e02ffdb)

 - Mastering Bitcoin Book: Exploring the Role of Data Science in Cryptocurrencies by Andreas Antonopoulos

   *Data science has been a key driver in the development of cryptocurrencies, and the book “Mastering Bitcoin” by Andreas Antonopoulos provides valuable insights into the role of data science in this field.
 [Read More](https://medium.com/@yennhi95zz/mastering-bitcoin-book-exploring-the-role-of-data-science-in-cryptocurrencies-by-andreas-354117d3c2e6)*